MLB Draft Wizard FAQ

 Yes, you have the option to build a cheat sheet using our award-winning Zeile Projections.
 Within the Cheat Sheet Creator, simply select the "From Projections" tab.
 Using a value-based methodology (VORP), the cheat sheet generated will map the projections to your league settings to create custom rankings.
-Please note that you must be a PRO or MVP member in order to customize your category and roster settings.
+Please note that you must be a PRO, MVP and HOF member in order to customize your category and roster settings.
 Basic members can use the cheat sheet based on expert consensus rankings.

 How do I add auction values to my cheat sheet?

 There are 2 ways to add auction values to your cheat sheet.
 In both options, MVP and HOF users will able to edit the dollar values and customize their cheat sheet to league settings.
 For basic users, the dollar values are not editable and will run off a default 5x5 scoring setup.